Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

 If you’re thinking of adding a professional qualification in a business field, which type of course is best?
-Should you go for an MBA, a specialist master’s degree or a shorter postgraduate certificate?
+Should you opt for a Master of Business Administration (MBA), a specialist master’s degree, or a shorter postgraduate certificate?

 The good news is that you can get a two-for-one deal here.
-Graduate certificates are usually embedded in MBA and masters programs.
-You can enroll in a short postgraduate course and, after finishing, decide whether you want to continue to do an MBA or business masters.
+Graduate certificates are usually embedded in online MBA and master’s programs.
+You can enroll in a short postgraduate course and, after finishing, decide whether you want to continue to complete an advanced degree.

 Master of Business Administration

-The MBA is ideal for aspiring managers, who represent a large chunk of the labor force.
+The MBA is ideal for aspiring managers, who represent a large chunk of the labour force.
 Almost anyone who is rising up the ranks within an organisation could contemplate a management career.

 Receiving an MBA gives you a clear competitive edge in the corporate world.
 The famous degree shows you have the ambition and knowledge needed for senior roles.